griptape-ai/griptape-nodes-library-googleai/README.md

 This is the most explicit and secure method for production or automated workflows.

 1.  **Create a Service Account and Key**: Follow the steps below to create a service account with the **Vertex AI User** role and download its JSON key file.
-2.  **Provide the Path**: In the `Veo Video Generator` node, provide the full, absolute path to this JSON file in the `service_account_file` parameter.
+2.  **Provide the Path**: In the Google AI nodes, provide the full, absolute path to this JSON file in the `service_account_file` parameter.
 The node will use this specific identity to authenticate.

 ### Method 2: Application Default Credentials (Recommended for Local Development)
 This method is convenient for local development and testing, as it uses the credentials from your local `gcloud` CLI.